 Why does it matter though?
 It would make sense that if you want a juicy bird you pour juices over it while it cooks, right?
 Wrong.

 It’s all about skin.
 Skin is designed to protect.
 You know what’s not going to penetrate skin?
 Pan drippings, or whatever basting liquid you’ve chosen.
 And I think we’ve all watched enough reality cooking shows to know that if something has crispy skin you don’t go and pour sauce on top of it….at least if you don’t want Gordon Ramsey yelling expletives at you.

 What else, each time that oven door opens you’re letting precious heat run out into the house where perhaps your relatives are already filling it up with enough hot air, instead of staying in the oven to help cook that bird.
-The oven will come back up to temp, but these things take time.

 So whats the solution?